Seifo321/Microsoft-Data-Engineer-Project/readme.md

 ---

 ## **Project Overview**
 This project focuses on building an end-to-end data engineering pipeline for the **BikeStores** retail dataset.
-It extracts data from an SQL database using **Azure Data Factory**, transforms and loads it into **Azure Synapse Analytics** for analysis, and finally generates insights and forecasts through **Power BI** visualizations and predictive **machine learning models**.
+It extracts data from an SQL database using **Azure Data Factory**, processes and transforms it through **Azure Databricks**, and loads it into **Azure Synapse Analytics** for analysis, and finally generates insights and forecasts through **Power BI** visualizations and predictive **machine learning models**.

 The goal is to provide a high-performance, automated pipeline for effective data management and analysis, incorporating best practices for ETL processes, scalable infrastructure, and forecasting insights to support business decision-making.